Environmental Graphics, Storytelling and Artwork: Tykeson Hall at The University of Oregon

 Working with the Oregon Arts Commission, the University, and the broader arts community, OFFICE 52 Architecture participated in the orchestration of an extensive public art program for Tykeson Hall.
 This included the purchase of over 45 works from local and regional artists by the Oregon Arts Commission and includes an installation in the building’s central open stair by Narduli Studio.
 With the client we ensured that the storytelling artwork and environmental graphics added a comprehensive layer of meaning to the building design as well as complement the already completed Public Art Program.

 The design process for Tykeson Hall began with a Robert Frost poem excerpt introduced by the Dean and the concept of uniting for the common good, with a supportive community environment that challenges each individual to reach their highest potential.
 (The Frost quote is etched into the concrete at the South building entry.)
 The building is a physical manifestation of what is possible when people collaboratively implement inclusive democratic ideals and embrace past and present knowledge to benefit the future success of students and our planet.
 Education, mentorship and a greater understanding of each other as diverse people foster peace and stability.
 This is ultimately a building that’s about that point of view – the diverse community you serve, storytelling, communication and exposure to aspirational possibilities, and helping others voice and answer questions towards empowerment for everyone to succeed in life for the betterment of the world.
+The journey begins at the trailhead.

 Photography by Michelle LaFoe, Sinziana Velicescu and Isaac Campbell.